 As part of a 2012 lawsuit filed against her former accountant, she claimed she was advised she could afford a house purchased between $7 and $7.5 million, which she ended up selling at a $2 million loss.
 In 2014, she won roughly $10 million in an out-of-court settlement against Peter Gounis of Berdon LLP, according to The Washington Post.

-Burt Reynolds has enjoyed nearly six decades of success in Hollywood, but even the “Smokey and the Bandit” star wasn’t immune to money woes.
+The late Burt Reynolds, who passed away in 2018, enjoyed nearly six decades of success in Hollywood.
+But even the “Smokey and the Bandit” star wasn’t immune to money woes.
 In December 1996, he filed for Chapter 11 bankruptcy, revealing he was more than $10 million in debt, E!
 News reported.

 In a 1994 custody hearing for his son Quinton, Reynolds said he lost the $40 million he’d earned during his prime in the 1980s.
-He blamed this on a number of factors, including his divorce from Loni Anderson — TMZ reported he agreed to pay her $234,794.13, but didn’t cough up the full amount until 2015 — bad luck and mismanagement.
-Reynolds also said a former accountant stole $15 million from him, TMZ reported.
+He blamed this on a number of factors, including his divorce from Loni Anderson.
+TMZ reported he agreed to pay her $234,794.13, but didn’t pay the full amount until 2015.
+Reynolds also said a former accountant stole $15 million from him, E!
+News reported.

 Unless otherwise noted, all net worth information is from Celebrity Net Worth.